jerry81/codeingame/AI/G08-WonderWoman/notes.md

 - i don't even always grab the nearest 3 - perhaps because it was occupied and not provided as a legal move
 - or b/c i could only step up 1 level

+- big:  logic issue - the build calculation should be considering the position after the move